shakthi-sambas/x9115SNN/hw/read/2/README.md

 ######Related Work:
 An earlier version of this paper was presented at ISSTA’08 [2].
 The Apollo tool presented there did not handle the problem of automatically simulating user interactions in web applications.
 Instead, it relied on a manual transformation of the program under test to enable the exploration of a few selected user inputs.
 The current paper also extends [2] by providing a more extensive evaluation, which includes two new large web applications, and by presenting a detailed classification of the faults found by Apollo.
 In addition, the Apollo tool presented in [2] did not yet support web server integration

+####Improvement:

+######Simulating user inputs based locally executed JavaScript

+The HTML output of a PHP script might contain buttons and arbitrary snippets of JavaScript code that are executed when the user presses the corresponding button.
+The actions that the JavaScript might perform were not analyzed by Apollo

+######Limited tracking in native methods
+Apollo had limited tracking of input parameters through PHP native methods.
+PHP native methods are implemented in C, which make it difficult to automatically track how input parameters are transformed into output parameters.

+######Limited sources of input parameters
+Apollo considers as parameters only inputs coming from the global arrays POST, GET and REQUEST.